 You should look at compression socks as another essential element for recovery - on par with your protein shake.
 Compression of your muscles will help to reduce performance fatigue, gearing you up for your next session.

 Compression for Cyclists: Injury Prevention

 When we exercise, we experience muscle oscillation which causes tiny muscle tears in your legs which then swell causing that soreness we are all familiar with after long or particularly strenuous sessions on the bike.

-Wearing a calf guard during exercise can reduce this muscle vibration by 32% and can reduce muscle fatigue and damage for a whopping 43%.
+Wearing a calf guard during exercise can reduce this muscle vibration by 32% and can reduce muscle fatigue and damage by a whopping 43%.
 The compression sock or calf guard will basically flush out the fluid associated with swelling which will reduce the soreness.

 As well as the increased oxygenation benefits, Compressport has undertaken wind tunnel testing which has shown that by improving aerodynamics, the R2 calf guards can save up to 90 seconds on an Ironman bike course.

-When to wear compression:
+When to wear compression

-If you are travelling to a race or training camp by plane I would definitely recommend wearing compression socks for the duration of the flight to ensure you are in tip top condition on the bike the following day.
+If you are travelling to a race or training camp by plane I would definitely recommend wearing compression socks for the duration of the flight to ensure you are in tip-top condition on the bike the following day.